A Water Efficiency Dataset for African Data Centers: Background and Methodology

-Our dataset is primarily based on the methodology and modeling of \cite{gupta2024dataset,li2023making}, which study WUE and AI model water consumption with a heavy emphasis on the U.S. data centers.
+WUE is measured in units of L/kWh: liters of water consumed per kWh of energy used.
 Like \cite{gupta2024dataset}, we do not model supply chain manufacturing because this aspect often relies on generalized, less accurate data that may not reflect the unique operational practices of individual data centers or computing workloads.
 The methodology in \cite{gupta2024dataset} provides equations for modeling \emph{onsite WUE}, which refers to water directly consumed/evaporated to cool down the facility for each unit of server energy consumption, and \emph{offsite WUE}, which is also called the electric water intensity factor and refers to indirect water consumption by the generation of electricity that supplies each unit of data center energy.
 Note that water \emph{consumption} is defined as ``water withdrawal minus water discharge'', i.e., the evaporated portion of water withdrawal that may not be immediately available for reuse \cite{reig2020guidance}.
 Data centers commonly consume 80\% of their direct freshwater withdrawal (in many cases, potable water), while only about 10\% of the water withdrawal is consumed by typical households and offices \cite{Google_SustainabilityReport_2024}.